Heat Pump Pricing Index

 Heat pump rebate calculator

 Pick your state, system type, and household income.
-We'll subtract every incentive you qualify for — federal tax credit, HEEHRA, state programs, and utility rebates — to show your real out-of-pocket cost.
+We'll subtract every incentive you qualify for — HEEHRA, state programs, and utility rebates — to show your real out-of-pocket cost.
+The federal §25C heat pump tax credit was repealed for installs after Dec.
+31, 2025 and is no longer included.

 Used to determine HEEHRA eligibility (under 80% area median income).